Why Does the Sabbath Begin and End at Sundown?

 Jesus’ followers observed the Sabbath from Friday evening

-Matthew 27:45-56 tells us that Jesus died at around 3:00 p.m.
-And after it was confirmed that He was indeed dead, two of His secret disciples—Joseph of Arimathea and Nicodemus—asked to bury his body that evening.
+Matthew 27:45–56 tells us that Jesus died at around 3:00 p.m.
+And after His death was confirmed, two of His secret disciples—Joseph of Arimathea and Nicodemus—asked to bury his body that evening.

 They buried Him in a nearby tomb because it was “the preparation day and the Sabbath drew near” (Luke 23:54; John 19:31–42, NKJV).

-They were careful not to let the burial activities get to the Sabbath hours.
+They wanted to be careful not to start burial activities during the Sabbath hours.

-But since the Sabbath was about to begin, they only went and saw where He was buried.
+Also, women who had followed Jesus from Galilee wanted to embalm His body with spices.
+But since the Sabbath was about to begin, they only went to see where He was buried.
 Then “they rested on the Sabbath according to the commandment” (Luke 23:56, NKJV).

-They waited until “the Sabbath was past” before going back to the tomb early in the morning on the first day of the week (Mark 16:6, NKJV).
+They waited until “the Sabbath was past” before returning to the tomb early in the morning on the first day of the week (Mark 16:6, NKJV).

-Today, we celebrate Easter on Sunday, to remember Jesus’ resurrection.
-It’s this resurrection day that’s referred to as the first day of the week.
+Today, we annually celebrate Easter on a Sunday to remember Jesus’ resurrection.
+This resurrection day is referred to as the first day of the week.

 And we have Good Friday to mark when Jesus died.
 That’s the preparation day referred to here.